 Curtains do far more than decorate a room-they regulate light, enhance privacy, and add warmth to your interior space.
 But behind their beauty lies a common yet often overlooked culprit: accumulated dust, pollutants, bacteria, and hidden allergens.
 Over time, these contaminants cling to curtain fibres and contribute to poor indoor air quality, unpleasant odours, and even fabric deterioration.
-While regular vacuuming and surface cleaning can help, they hardly address what’s happening deep within the fibres, especially if your curtains are made of fine or delicate fabrics like silk, velvet, linen blends, organza, lace, or wool.
-That’s where the science behind professional curtain cleaning becomes essential.
-In this blog, we’ll explore what really happens when professionals clean your curtains-and why choosing professional curtain cleaning for fine fabrics is not just beneficial but necessary for long-term fabric health, appearance, and longevity.

 1. Why Fine Fabric Curtains Require Specialized Cleaning